Hankik/Haggler/README.md

 sim.h is being used as a manager type for the game (to be reorganized later)

 todo:
-complete tiled to haggler pipeline serialize/deserializer likely switching obj's tag tray to stb's hash map soon make a ui objs for starting menu system (separate from sim obj) pathfinding for player movement particle system for juiciness
+-[]complete tiled to haggler pipeline -[]serialize/deserializer
+-[]switch obj's tag tray to stb's hash map
+-[]make a ui objs for starting menu system (separate from sim obj) -[]pathfinding for player movement
+-[]particle system for juiciness